VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

 # Getting started with vmanomaly

 **Prerequisites**
+- *vmanomaly* is a part of enterprise package.
+You can get license key [here](https://victoriametrics.com/products/enterprise/trial) to try this tutorial.
 - In the tutorial, we'll be using the following VictoriaMetrics components:
   -  [VictoriaMetrics](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html) (v.1.83.1)
   -  [vmalert](https://docs.victoriametrics.com/vmalert.html) (v.1.83.1)